-Mr. Park has more than 2 decades of experience as a development economist.
-A well-known expert on the economy of the People’s Republic of China, he has directed a number of large-scale research projects in the country.
-He has also served as an international consultant for the World Bank and a member of the steering committee for the Asia-Pacific Research Universities’ Population Aging Hub.
-Mr. Park has worked on a broad range of development issues including poverty and inequality, intergenerational mobility, microfinance, migration and labor markets, the future of work, and foreign investment.
+Mr. Park has more than 2 decades of experience as a development economist and is a well-known expert on the economy of the People’s Republic of China.
+He has worked on a broad range of development issues including poverty and inequality, intergenerational mobility, microfinance, migration and labor markets, the future of work, and foreign investment.

 A national of the United States, he received his bachelor’s degree in economics from Harvard University and his doctorate in applied economics from Stanford University.